NAUMathStat/seminars/MathOnTap.md

 Note that talks are listed in reverse chronological order.

-### Spot It! — The Hidden Math Behind a Fast-Paced Card Game
+### The unsolved high school problems (Demystifying that mathematicians know it all)

 **Date:** February 4, 2026